 Mr. Lai Kwok Wa is the company secretary of the Company.
 The company secretary is responsible for facilitating the Board process, including the communications among the Board members and shareholders of the Company and advising the Board on corporate governance matters.
-For the Year, the company secretary has confirmed that he has taken not less than 15 hours of relevant professional training.
+The company secretary has confirmed that he has taken not less than 15 hours of relevant professional training during the Year.

 The Company has three independent non-executive Directors, one of them has appropriate professional qualification or accounting or related financial management expertise.
 The Company has received a written confirmation of independence from each of the existing independent non-executive Directors pursuant to the requirement of Rule 3.13 of the Listing Rules.
 The Company considers that each of the independent non-executive Directors is and has remained independent in accordance with the independence guidelines set out in the Listing Rules.
+During the Year, the Chairman held one meeting with the independent non-executive Directors without the presence of other Directors.